 Textphone 0345 300 2280 (or +44 1733 347 515Call telephone number +44 1733 347 515 from overseas)

 Lloyds Bank plc is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under registration number 119278.
 Authorisation can be checked on the Financial Services Register at www.fca.org.ukVisit the Financial Conduct Authority website.
-Lloyds Bank plc is a member of the Financial Services Compensation Scheme and the Financial Ombudsman Service.
+Eligible deposits with us are protected by the Financial Services Compensation Scheme (FSCS).
+We are covered by the Financial Ombudsman Service (FOS).
 We subscribe to the Lending Code; copies of the Code can be obtained from www.lendingstandardsboard.org.ukVisit the Lending Standards Board website.

 Lloyds Bank plc Registered Office: 25 Gresham Street, London EC2V 7HN.
 Registered in England and Wales No. 2065.